 Be sure to bring a copy of your current certifications (if applicable).
-Also for Wilderness First Responder, Wilderness First Responder Re-Certification, prepare ahead for your written and practical exams.
+Also, prepare ahead for your written and practical exams for Wilderness First Responder and Wildernes First Responder Re-Certification.

-All courses (except for Epinephrine Administration and CPR/AED which will be held at the Student Recreation Center on the Appalachian State University Campus) will be held at Broadstone.
-This 35-acre property is located 10 minutes from the Appalachian State University campus.
+All courses will be held at Broadstone, except for Epinephrine Administration and CPR/AED, which will be held at the Student Recreation Center on the Appalachian State University campus.
+Broadstone's 35-acre property is located 10 minutes from the Appalachian State University campus.

 Lodging is optional.
-Tent or car camping or cabin space is available on a first-come, first-served basis.
-Any overnight stay (including car and tent camping) is $15/night and grants access to the kitchen amenities and indoor showers and bathrooms located in the cabins.
+Shared cabin space with bunkbeds is available on a first-come, first-served basis.
+Any overnight stay is $20/night and grants access to the kitchen appliances and indoor showers/bathrooms.

 No Car at Broadstone?

-We frequently have students attend our courses from all over the country and resulting in them not having a car while here on Broadstone.
-Broadstone is not a pedestrian community (no sidewalks and miles from town), it’s easy to share a ride and expenses with other classmates to grocery stores, clinical sites, trailheads, or river areas, all of which are within easy access of Broadstone.
+We frequently have students attend our courses from all over the country, meaning many lack a car while here on Broadstone.
+Broadstone is not a pedestrian community (no sidewalks and miles from town), so it’s easy to share a ride and expenses with other classmates to grocery stores, clinical sites, trailheads, or river areas, all of which are easily accessible near Broadstone.

 Transportation During Course

-Are not included on any courses (except for the LNT Master Educator Course).
-Available for student use are multiple refrigerators, stoves, a microwave and coffee pot.
+Are not included on any course.
+However, multiple refrigerators, stoves, a microwave and a coffee pot are available for student use.
 We recommend that you provide your own lunch during courses to maximize your lunch break.
 Many people bring their own breakfast and lunch and hit the town for dinner.

 Please leave your animal companions at home.
-Due to allergies and preferences of other people in your course and neighbor relations, it is inappropriate to bring them.
-If a pet is with you upon arrival we will direct you toward a kennel for the duration of the course.
+Due to allergies, the comfort of other people in your course, and neighbor relations, it is inappropriate to bring them.
+If a pet is with you upon arrival, we will direct you toward a kennel for the duration of the course.
 If this is unacceptable, you will be withdrawn from the course and cancelation policies will apply.

 Broadstone courses are designed with outdoor recreationalists and professionals in mind.
 There is no phone or computer available for personal use at Broadstone.
 We do request that cell phones be turned off during class hours.
-Cell phone reception is quite spotty here in the mountains, but is usually very usable in town, just ten minutes away.
+Cell phone reception can be quite spotty here in the mountains, but is usually reliable in town, just ten minutes away.
 Wireless access is available in the lodge.

 Broadstone is also just ten minutes from downtown Boone and a variety of grocery stores, restaurants, and fast food places.
-Broadstone is located near some of the best trails for hiking and trail running and mountain biking.
+Broadstone is located near some of the best trails for hiking, trail running, and mountain biking.
 We are minutes from various rivers for kayaking, tubing or fly fishing.
-Onsite, we have river access for fishing (please bring your fishing license), a bouldering cave (please bring your bouldering pad), and open space for walking/hiking.
+Onsite, we have river access for fishing (please bring your fishing license), and open space for walking/hiking.
 If you wish, come prepared to be active during your after-class free time.
-All recreational opportunities are at your own risk and Challenge by Choice!
+All recreational opportunities are at your own risk.